OSGConnect/connectbook/start/jobdurationcategory.md

 [jobs with single executions longer than 20 hours in tests on the OSPool should not be submitted](5000632058), without self-checkpointing (see further below).

-Beginning Nov 16 of 2021, every job submitted via an OSG Connect access point must be labeled with a **Job Duration Category** upon submission.
+Every job submitted via an OSG Connect access point must be labeled with a **Job Duration Category** upon submission.
 By knowing the expected duration, the OSG is working to be able to direct longer-running jobs to resources that are faster and are interrupted less, while shorter jobs can run across more of the OSPool.

-## Specifying a Job Duration Category
+## Specify a Job Duration Category
 The JobDurationCategory must be listed anywhere prior to the final ‘queue’ statement of the submit file, as below:

     +JobDurationCategory = “Long”